syl20bnr/spacemacs-elpa-mirror/stable-melpa/simpleclip-readme.txt

 Notes

-`x-select-enable-primary' is not affected by `simpleclip-mode'.
+`simpleclip-mode' does not affect `x-select-enable-primary' or `select-enable-primary'.

 Access to the system clipboard from a TTY is provided for those cases where a literal paste is needed -- for example, where